 It’s critical to evaluate “peak demand” (highest energy usage point in a range) and how it varies across departments within the same category.

-You can use this knowledge to inform decision makers about these spikes in usage, and any strategies you have to even out the peaks in energy demand by increasing energy efficiency.
+You can use this knowledge to inform decision makers about these spikes in usage, along with any strategies you have to even out the peaks in energy demand by increasing energy efficiency.

 Step 4: Use interval meter measurements to hone in on performance data